DUTIR-LegalIntelligence/Tailing/README.md

 •	Text Checking: The dataset can be downloaded from ["./data"](https://github.com/DUTIR-LegalIntelligence/Tailing/tree/main/data)

-•	Summarization Generation: We have compiled a portion of summary datasets, including approximately 60,000 entries.
+•	Summarization Generation: We have compiled a portion of summary datasets.
 The download link will be provided shortly

 ## How To Start With "TaiLing"